peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 ### Section 2: Creating a wallet

 In this section we'll create a wallet address for receiving funds.
-This wallet will serve as the main repository of your funds in Tari.
+This wallet will serve as the main repository of your Tari coins.

 > NB: This is a crucial step in the process.
 Creating the wallet in secure environment and following the instructions is important to secure this wallet and prevent malicious actors being able to transfer Tari.
 Read the instructions carefully.
 If there is any doubt regarding ANY part of the process, please contact the Tari Community for clarification and assistance.